jenca-adam/python-readelf/README.md

 ## Installation

-Not pypi yet.
+Not on pypi yet.
 Install from the github repo.

 ## Documentation